Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />
 <img src="https://imgur.com/0lIWNs2.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-10.Restart and then log back into DC-1 as mydomain.com\LabUser
-Adding the domain prefix (mydomain.com\) tells Windows to authenticate against Active Directory instead of the local Security Accounts Manager database.
+10.Restart to apply the configurations and then log back into DC-1 as mydomain.com\LabUser Adding the domain prefix (mydomain.com\) tells Windows to authenticate against Active Directory instead of the local Security Accounts Manager database.
 A successful logon confirms that DC‑1 has fully promoted and is now serving domain authentication.
 </p>
 <br />
 <h1>Create an Admin and Normal User Account in AD </h1>